An energy audit is the first step in making upgrades that will save money and boost your bottom line.

 Types of energy audits

-Audits can range from a simple assessment to a detailed evaluation including diagnostic testing and data tracking.
-ASHRAE defines three levels of energy audits.
+Audits can range from a simple assessment to a detailed evaluation, including diagnostic testing and data tracking.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) defines three levels of energy audits.

-Level 1 Walkthrough is the basic starting point for optimizing building energy performance.
+The Level 1 walk-through analysis is the basic starting point for optimizing building energy performance.
 It consists of an analysis of utility bills and a brief onsite inspection of the facility and its systems.
 The main objective of a Level 1 assessment is to identify low-cost, energy-saving measures and develop an initial list of more capital-intensive improvements.

-Level 2 Energy survey and analysis is a more in-depth assessment of building energy use and a more detailed cost and savings analyses of recommended efficiency measures.
-Energy performance is benchmarked and consumption is broken down by end use, such as lighting and air conditioning.
+The Level 2 energy survey and analysis is a more in-depth assessment of building energy use and detailed cost and savings analyses of recommended efficiency measures.
+Energy performance is benchmarked, and consumption is broken down by end use, such as lighting and air conditioning.
 A detailed site assessment may include a variety of diagnostic testing, such as light level assessment or airflow measurement.

-Level 3 Detailed survey and analysis combines Level 1 and 2 procedures with detailed recommendations and financial analysis for major capital-intensive efficiency upgrades.
-The Level 3 audit may also include capturing long-term energy use data through data-logging devices or through the building's energy management system.
+The Level 3 detailed survey and analysis combines Level 1 and 2 procedures with detailed recommendations and financial analysis for major capital-intensive efficiency upgrades.
+The Level 3 audit may also include capturing long-term energy use data through data-logging devices or the building's energy management system.

 Which type is right for your business?
 It depends on your facility type and energy-saving goals.
 For smaller facilities, a Level 1 audit is typically sufficient.
 If your facility is larger or more complex (or you have a long-term energy management plan), a Level 2 or 3 audit may be appropriate.